 Life is short, and I do not need a million and one things, and a few pieces that are eclectic or distinctive will do because “I live to eat” vs. “eat to live.”
 So any meal can be enjoyable, and if you are the same way, I hope to highlight a few businesses that will contribute to your enjoyment of your daily/meals because it’s good to appreciate things on the daily.

-Word of mouth, the storefront, or an advertisement is how we used to shopped.
+Word of mouth, the storefront, or an advertisement is how we used to shop.

-Now that we are shopping online more than ever, I am that little bird on your shoulder helping you to find and determine the online seller that best suits you and what you are looking for (or to find a site with cool pictures or a cute-looking thingy).
+Now that we are shopping online more than ever, I am that little bird on your shoulder helping you to find what you are looking for, like a cute-looking thingy (I am a branding/marketing professional, so I can see past the BS).

 Are you a Target vs. Walmart, Room & Board over Crate & Barrel, or Roche and Bobois over Ligne Roset type?
 Well, you will soon find out if you are a Miya or a Musubi Kiln type.